Methadone Clinic Fulton County, IL

 Alcohol And Drug Professionals

 Alcohol And Drug Professionals is a methadone clinic in Fulton County, IL.
-It is situated at 1037 South 5th Avenue, 61520 zip.
-Alcohol And Drug Professionals provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Alcohol And Drug Professionals offers group counseling, individual counseling and substance use education.
-Alcohol And Drug Professionals provides medication-assisted services to men and women.
+It is located at 1037 South 5th Avenue, 61520 zip.
+Alcohol And Drug Professionals provides regular outpatient treatment and outpatient treatment.
+Other than methadone treatment, Alcohol And Drug Professionals offers hepatitis education, counseling and support, individual counseling and substance use education.
+Alcohol And Drug Professionals provides medication assisted services to men and women.

 FAQs for a Methadone Clinic in Fulton County, IL: